kratijain1606/Coronout/README.md

 * **Krati Jain**
 * **Yash Tayal**

-## License

-This project is licensed under the Thugs of Firangistaan.
+This project is made with :heart: by Thugs of Firangistan.